Cystoscopy is a procedure to see the inside of the bladder and urethra using a telescope.

 - Diagnose and evaluate urinary tract disorders

-- Diagnose repeated bladder infections
+- Diagnose the cause of repeated bladder infections

 - Help determine the cause of pain during urination